 Americans, and Texans, in particular, love the open road and automobiles.
-Cars, trucks, etc.- it has a motor and four wheels, odds are we have driven one that has created memories for us.
-As Texans, we have no choice but to love or at least tolerate cars because to get anywhere we want to go will usually take twenty minutes.
+Cars, trucks, etc.- it has a motor and four wheels.
+Odds are we have driven one that has created memories for us.
+As Texans, we have no choice but to love or tolerate cars because getting anywhere we want to go will usually take twenty minutes.
 Anyone reading this blog post in Houston has to be nodding their head in agreement right now.

-When we talk about cars we must also talk about the car ownership and car-related debt.
-If you are driving a relatively new vehicle it's likely that you either leased or financed that ride.
-Both methods of vehicle usage mean that you do not own the vehicle outright and therefore do not have title to the vehicle in your possession.
-Eventually, you may, but as of now, you drive a vehicle that is owned at least in part by a bank, car company or another financial house.
+When we talk about cars, we must also talk about car ownership and car-related debt.
+If you are driving a relatively new vehicle, it's likely that you either leased or financed that ride.
+Both methods of vehicle usage mean that you do not own the car outright and therefore do not have title to the vehicle in your possession.
+Eventually, you may, but as of now, you drive a vehicle that is owned at least in part by a bank, car company, or another financial house.
 This isn't a problem if you can make the payments and are not going through any circumstances that will cause your finances to flip on their head, but what happens if you or your spouse file for divorce?

 Today's blog post from the Law Office of Bryan Fagan will discuss with you what happens when you go through a divorce about vehicles owned between you and your spouse.
-Some options can be chosen in mediation or rendered onto you by a judge that provide you with different directions that you can go to.
-However, some are more complex than others so I would like to share with you some information about each in this blog post.
+Some options can be chosen in mediation or rendered to you by a judge that provides you with different directions that you can go to.
+However, some are more complex than others, so I would like to share some information about each in this blog post.

 Some family law attorneys and many of their blog posts will tend to gloss over issues related to cars.
-After all- cars are not a super-exciting, cutting edge topic to write about.
-Attorneys will pass off the details of your vehicle onto you or their paralegal and not pay much attention to it.
-However, from my experience as a family law attorney, there are not many subjects that are more relevant to just about every person going through a divorce than what happens with a vehicle after the divorce occurs.
+After all, cars are not a super-exciting, cutting-edge topic to write about.
+Attorneys will pass off the details of your vehicle to you or their paralegal and not pay much attention to it.
+However, from my experience as a family law attorney, there are not many more relevant subjects to just about every person going through a divorce than what happens with a vehicle after the divorce occurs.

 Keeping your car after a Texas divorce

-This is an option that you can take advantage of if your vehicle is in your name only and the loan to that vehicle is also in your name only.
-What you would need to do after your divorce has been finalized is take your Final Decree of Divorce home and keep it someplace where you can reference it in the future.
-There is no need for you to contact your lender or the Department of Motor Vehicles after the divorce has been finalized since nothing changes with ownership of the vehicle or responsibility on the loan itself.
+You can take advantage of this option if your vehicle is in your name only and the loan to that vehicle is also in your name only.
+After your divorce has been finalized, you would need to take your Final Decree of Divorce home and keep it someplace where you can reference it in the future.
+There is no need for you to contact your lender or the Department of Motor Vehicles after the divorce has been finalized since nothing changes with ownership of the vehicle or responsibility on loan itself.

 Keeping your car and refinancing the loan

 If you owe money on your vehicle at the time of your divorce, this is an option that may appeal to you.
-When you are awarded this vehicle in your divorce then you will need to refinance the loan into your name only.
+When you are awarded this vehicle in your divorce, you will need to refinance the loan into your name.
 This puts the responsibility of paying the note moving forward squarely on your shoulders and removes any responsibility for doing so from the shoulders of your ex-spouse.
-There may even be an order contained in your final decree of divorce that states you must refinance the vehicle.
+There may even be an order contained in your Final Decree of divorce that states you must refinance the vehicle.

-Assuming that you have sufficient credit/income to successfully refinance the loan.
-Once this is done you would receive a piece of paper that releases you from the lien placed onto the vehicle by the creditor.
-Take this letter to the Department of Motor Vehicles and you will be presented with the title.
+It is assuming that you have sufficient credit/income to refinance the loan successfully.
+Once this is done, you will receive a piece of paper that releases you from the lien placed onto the vehicle by the creditor.
+Take this letter to the Department of Motor Vehicles, and you will be presented with the title.
 Keep the title in a safe place and make copies of that lien release letter.

-If your spouse's name is on the title to your vehicle but there is no debt owed, all you would need to do is take your Final Decree of Divorce down to your local Department of Motor Vehicles.
+If your spouse's name is on the title to your vehicle, but there is no debt owed, all you would need to do is take your Final Decree of Divorce down to your local Department of Motor Vehicles.
 You can present the Decree and show the employee where you are awarded sole ownership in it.
 From there, the title can be amended to remove your ex-spouse's name.
-This is perhaps the easiest situation that you could find yourself in, relative to vehicle ownership.
+This is perhaps the most straightforward situation that you could find yourself in relative to vehicle ownership.
 Unfortunately, I have found that most folks who drive relatively new vehicles have a loan on that vehicle.

-This option makes the least sense to me and on a personal level is one that I would stay away from.
+This option makes the slightest sense to me and, on a personal level, is one that I would stay away from.
 However, many people (often by default) end up selecting the option to keep a vehicle but have their ex-spouse's name remain on the title and loan.
-If a divorce is about separating yourself from your spouse in all things, including financial, this would seem to be a really bad way of going about that goal.
+If a divorce is about separating yourself from your spouse in all things, including financial, this would seem to be a terrible way of going about that goal.
 Let's take a closer look at why you may fall into the category of folks who go this route with their vehicle in a divorce.

 Here is how it will typically work.
 In the Final Decree of Divorce, you will be ordered to make the car payments for the vehicle.
 Your ex-spouse's name will remain on the title to the vehicle even if a power of attorney could be drafted and signed that allows you to remove their name from the title.
-Until the vehicle is either paid off or is sold, their name will remain on the title.
+Until the vehicle is either paid off or is sold, its name will remain on the title.
 The main problem that I see from your perspective is that your spouse retains ownership rights to a piece of property awarded to you in the divorce.
-From your ex-spouse's perspective, he or she retains ownership right in the vehicle but does not have an easy way of following through on that right if you start to miss payments in the future.
+From your ex-spouse's perspective, they retain ownership right in the vehicle but do not have an easy way of following through on that right if you start to miss payments in the future.

-The thing to keep in mind that is very important is that just because your spouse is awarded the vehicle in a divorce, and that award includes the debt associated with the vehicle, the lender does not care one bit about what that divorce decree states.
-If you signed up for a car loan, the divorce decree will not affect the relationship that you have as a debtor to that lender.
-They will still treat you as a responsible party under that loan no matter what your divorce decree says about the matter.
+Keeping in mind that is very important is that just because your spouse is awarded the vehicle in a divorce.
+That award includes the debt associated with the vehicle; the lender does not care one bit about what that divorce Decree states.
+If you signed up for a car loan, the divorce decree would not affect your relationship as a debtor to that lender.
+They will still treat you as a responsible party under that loan no matter what your divorce decree says about the issue.

 Here is an example that I will give you that hopefully better illustrates my point.
 Suppose that you and your ex-husband purchased a vehicle in 2016.
-You were listed as the buyer of the vehicle and he is also named on the title.
-You were divorced only a year later in 2017.
-In the final decree of divorce, the vehicle was awarded to him and he was also awarded the liability of paying the car note.
-Fast forward to this year and the vehicle was repossessed for his failure to make timely payments on the note.
+You were listed as the buyer of the car, and he is also named on the title.
+You were divorced only a year later, in 2017.
+In the final Decree of divorce, the vehicle was awarded to him, and he was also awarded the liability of paying the car note.
+Fast forward to this year, and the car was repossessed for his failure to make timely payments on the message.

-If your ex-spouse decides not to refinance the vehicle to satisfy the amount owed on the loan, there is an option available to get out from liability in a situation like this.
-You would need to have your ex-spouse execute a power of attorney that allows your name to be removed from the title.
-Your name would be removed from the title by taking the power of attorney to the Department of Motor Vehicles.
+Suppose your ex-spouse decides not to refinance the vehicle to satisfy the amount owed on the loan.
+In that case, there is an option available to get out from liability in a situation like this.
+You need to have your ex-spouse execute a power of attorney that allows your name to be removed from the title.
+Your name would be removed from the title by taking a power of attorney to the Department of Motor Vehicles.
 Once you can prove that the title is free and clear of any liens, the title can then be transferred to whoever was awarded the car in the divorce.

 More information about what happens after a divorce when there is no car lien

 We will pick up where we left off today by discussing with you more information regarding vehicles and divorce in tomorrow's blog post.
-Again, I think this is an important and common problem that people run into during divorces and as a result, I wanted to devote some time to study it with you.
+Again, I think this is an important and common problem that people run into during divorces, and as a result, I wanted to devote some time to studying it with you.

 In the meantime, if you have any questions about today's blog post or the content contained therein, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-The consultations are a great opportunity to learn more about family law and to receive feedback about your specific circumstances.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+The talks are an excellent opportunity to learn more about family law and receive feedback about your specific circumstances.